 Final Exam policy: The final exam is mandatory and cumulative.
-It is scheduled on Tuesday December 12 from 1:00pm-3:00pm.
+It is scheduled on Wednesday May 2 from 1:00pm-3:00pm.
 It is not possible to take the Final Exam early or late.
+Also, in an effort to reward the student who makes significant improvement over the course of the term, a stellar grade on the final may overcome a deficiency on the midterms and improve a student's final grade.